Graduate and post-baccalaureate students are welcomed and encouraged to live in our Residence Halls!

 - Where will I live?

-For the 2021-2022 academic school year, we are housing our graduate students in the Gaylord Living-Learning, Community and Cultural Center.
-We also house students in Devine Hall if Gaylord becomes fully occupied.
-Grant and Casino Houses are offline for the year.
+For the 2022-2023 academic school year, we are housing our graduate students in the Living-Learning, Community and Cultural Center (LLCCC) and the Grant Street House.
+We will also house students in Devine Hall if the LLCCC and Grant Street House become fully occupied.
+Casino House is offline for the year.

 - Will I have an RA?

 Yes!
 We want to make sure you are supported and successful.
-There is one RA assigned to the Gaylord LLCCC who will create engagement opportunities and help solve any issues you may have.
+There is one RA assigned to the LLCCC and Grant House who will create engagement opportunities and help solve any issues you may have.